What is a Schengen Visa?

 Serbian citizens holding a passport issued by the Serbian Coordination Directorate are excluded from the Visa exemption.

-Which Countries can a foreign citizen visit with the Schengen Visa?
+Which Countries can a foreign citizen visit with a Schengen Visa?

-With the Schengen Visa you can stay in the following 26 European countries that issue it:
+With the Schengen Visa one can stay in any of the following 26 European, regardless of the specific Schengen Country that issued it:

 Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, Czech Republic, Slovenia, Spain, Sweden, Switzerland, Slovakia, Hungary.